NekodRider/SpeakOut-backend/README.md

 hackinit project

-A Web App's backend based on flask.
+A Web App's backend based on flask, using Python3.